dgaydukov/cert-ocpjp11/files/ocpjp11.md

 ```

 Pay attention when we extend or implement generic interface and don't set it's generic type.
 As you see although MusicPlayer can take only Music (or it's children) as generic param, this generic doesn't go to Player.
-And since Player has no generic we can pass any object into musicPlayer.play.
+And since Player has no generic we can pass any object into `musicPlayer.play`.
 Also even though Both interfaces set generic boundaries, you can still declare both of them without generics.
 In this case you can pass anything you want into play.
 ```java
 public class App {
     public static void main(String[] args) {